addeponkeN/endless-runner/README.md

 ## - Spawning platforms over a pre-defined area of the screen which scroll past the player at a particular rate

-Instead of spawning platforms im placing static platforms with panning textures.
+Instead of spawning platforms I'm placing static platforms with panning textures.
 This will give the effect that the platforms are moving at a very low cost.

 (this is the only blueprint code in the project)